List of The Godfather characters

-This is a list of characters from the film series The Godfather consisting of The Godfather (1972), The Godfather Part II (1974) and The Godfather Part III (1990), based on Mario Puzo's best-selling 1969 novel of the same name, as well as the book series The Godfather consisting of the original, Puzo's The Sicilian (1984), Mark Winegardner's The Godfather Returns (2004) and The Godfather's Revenge (2006), and Edward Falco's prequel novel The Family Corleone (2012).
-There are also three video games set within The Godfather universe were also created: The Godfather (1991), The Godfather (2006) and The Godfather II (2009).
+This is a list of characters from the film series The Godfather, consisting of The Godfather (1972), The Godfather Part II (1974) and The Godfather Part III (1990), based on Mario Puzo's best-selling 1969 novel of the same name, as well as the book series The Godfather consisting of the original, Puzo's The Sicilian (1984), Mark Winegardner's The Godfather Returns (2004) and The Godfather's Revenge (2006), and Edward Falco's prequel novel The Family Corleone (2012).
+There are also three video games set within The Godfather universe: The Godfather (1991), The Godfather (2006) and The Godfather II (2009).

 Corleone family

 Vito Corleone

-Vito Andolini Corleone is a fictional character in Mario Puzo's novel The Godfather and in the first two of Francis Ford Coppola's film trilogy.
+Vito Andolini Corleone is the patriarch of the Corleone family, as well as leader of the Corleone crime family.
+He appears in Mario Puzo's novel The Godfather and in the first two films of the trilogy.
 He is portrayed by Marlon Brando in The Godfather and as a young man by Robert De Niro in The Godfather Part II.
-He is the leader of the Corleone crime family, as well as the patriarch of the Corleone family.
 Brando and De Niro both winning Oscars for their performances marked the first time two separate actors won Oscars for portraying the same character.

 Carmela Corleone

-Carmela "Mama" Corleone is a fictional character who appears in Mario Puzo's The Godfather, as well as its first two film adaptations.
-She is portrayed by Morgana King.
-She is the wife of Vito Corleone and the mother of Sonny, Fredo, Michael and Connie Corleone, and the adoptive mother of Tom Hagen.
+Carmela "Mama" Corleone is the wife of Vito Corleone and the mother of Sonny, Fredo, Michael and Connie Corleone, and the adoptive mother of Tom Hagen.
+She appears in Mario Puzo's The Godfather, as well as its first two film adaptations, where she is portrayed by Morgana King.

 Santino "Sonny" Corleone

-Santino "Sonny" Corleone is a fictional character in Mario Puzo's 1969 novel The Godfather and its 1972 film adaptation.
-He is the oldest son of the Vito and Carmela Corleone.
+Santino "Sonny" Corleone is the oldest son of the Vito and Carmela Corleone.
 He has two brothers, Fredo and Michael, and a sister, Connie.
+Sonny's hot-tempered nature eventually leads to his early death.

+Sonny appears in Mario Puzo's 1969 novel The Godfather and its 1972 film adaptation.
 In the film, Sonny was portrayed by James Caan, who reprised his role for a flashback scene in The Godfather Part II.
 Roman Coppola played Sonny as a boy in the 1920s scenes of The Godfather Part II.
-Sonny's hot-tempered nature eventually leads to his early death.

 Fredo Corleone

-Frederico "Fredo" Corleone is a fictional character in Mario Puzo's 1969 novel The Godfather and its 1972 film adaptation, as well as its 1974 sequel.
-He is portrayed by John Cazale.
-He is the second born son of Vito and Carmela Corleone, but is passed over when his younger brother Michael succeeds their father as head of the family due to Fredo's incompetence.
+Frederico "Fredo" Corleone is the second born son of Vito and Carmela Corleone, but is passed over when his younger brother Michael succeeds their father as head of the family due to Fredo's incompetence.
+He appears in Mario Puzo's 1969 novel The Godfather and its 1972 film adaptation, as well as its 1974 sequel, where he is portrayed by John Cazale.
 In The Godfather Part II, betrayal of his family eventually leads to Michael having him killed.